faraz455/nestjs-websocket/README.md

 #### Front-End

-- **Signup Page**:

 - **User Registration**: Users can register by providing a username, full name, and password.
-This information is sent to the backend to create a new user account.

-- **Login Page**:

-  - **User Authentication**: Users can log in using their registered username and password.
+Users can log in using their registered username and password.
 Upon successful authentication, users are redirected to the chat interface.

-- **Chat Interface**:

 - **Real-Time Messaging**: Once logged in, users can view all previous messages and send new messages in real-time without reloading the page.
 The chat interface updates instantly to display messages from all connected users.

 #### Back-End

-- **User and Message Tables**:

 - **Database Schema**: The back-end utilizes a relational database with tables for users and messages.
 Each message is linked to a user, enabling the identification of message senders.

-- **Chat Gateway Service**:
 - **WebSocket Integration**: The Chat Gateway Service handles WebSocket connections.
-It initializes connections, manages user sessions, and broadcasts messages to all connected clients.
-  - **Message Handling**: When the WebSocket server emits a message, the service receives and processes it, ensuring all connected clients receive the message in real-time.
-This service also saves each message to the database for persistence.
+It initializes connections, manages user sessions, and When the WebSocket server emits a message, the service ensures all connected clients receive the message in real-time.

 #### Workflow

-1. **User Registration and Login**:

-   - Users register and log in via the front-end application, with authentication handled by the back-end server.
+- Users **register and log in** via the front-end application, with authentication handled by the back-end server.

-2. **Real-Time Communication**:

-   - Upon successful login, users are connected to the WebSocket server.
+- Upon successful login, users are connected to the **WebSocket server**.
 The chat interface allows users to send and receive messages instantly.
 Messages are broadcast to all connected clients and stored in the database for future retrieval.

-3. **Database Interaction**:
-   - The back-end server manages the storage and retrieval of user and message data, ensuring a seamless and persistent chat experience.
+- It manages the **storage and retrieval** of user and message data, ensuring a seamless and persistent chat experience.

 ## Quick Start